 If you are converting from standard WordPress search or Jetpack Search to WordPress VIP’s Enterprise Search, and your site is already live and serving traffic, you can avoid search downtime by enabling just Enterprise Search first (with the

-VIP_ENABLE_VIP_SEARCH_QUERY_INTEGRATION will then send queries to Enterprise Search.
+VIP_ENABLE_VIP_SEARCH_QUERY_INTEGRATION sends search queries directly to Enterprise Search.

 If you’re on a multisite, it’ll be easier and more reliable to set up all subsites at the same time.
 Also, we recommend reviewing our tips for multisites.

 Queries sent to Enterprise Search can be tested without defining the